smatechnologies/ibm-i-agent-docs/docs/job-tracking/screens.md

     contents may be viewed and updated using this function key.

-- **F21=CHKJOB**: Press \<**F21**\> to request an edit from IBM i of the job\'s parameters.
+- **F21=CHKJOB**: Press \<**F21**\> to request an edit from IBM i of the job's parameters.
 Any error messages returned by IBM i will display at the bottom of the screen.
 Data entry made on this screen is NOT edited when \<**Enter**\> is pressed to update the record.
     \<**F21**\> must be used before the \<**Enter**\> key is pressed in